Healthcare Power of Attorney in Columbia County

 Who Should Make Medical Decisions If You Are Incapacitated?

 Selecting a healthcare power of attorney is a significant decision.
 You are signing a document that designates someone to speak for you and to carry out your wishes regarding all aspects of your medical care should you be unable to speak for yourself.

-At the Law Offices of Kreisher and Gregorowicz, we understand the importance of planning for these end-of-life possibilities and the deep emotion that these discussions can evoke.
+At Kreisher Marshall & Associates, LLC, we understand the importance of planning for these end-of-life possibilities and the deep emotion that these discussions can evoke.
 Our staff includes the only two certified elder law attorneys (CELAs) in Columbia and Montour counties.
 Marianne E. Kreisher and Marissa B. Marshall are better prepared to assist seniors in our community with legal issues, as well as to secure other resources and services from both the public and private sectors specifically in place for the elderly.
 A single call to (570) 784-5211 is all that you need to do to schedule an appointment.